Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Expert Skepticism

 Rodney Brooks, iRobot cofounder, called Musk's vision "pure fantasy thinking" in 2025.
 Deutsche Welle cited experts calling aspects of the project a "complete and utter scam."
-Other experts note much of what Optimus demonstrates was accomplished by competitors years earlier.
+In 2026, Robbie Dickson, founder of Firgelli Automations and actuator engineer with 27+ years of experience, noted that the technical viability depends on “torque density breakthroughs” rather than software improvements alone.

 Supply Chain Challenges